 For more than two decades, we have worked to move the electronics industry toward safer alternatives to materials of concern.
 We assess published lists of substances of concern, customer preferences, new or upcoming legal requirements, and sound scientific analysis that reveals a potential impact on human health or the environment.
 This approach also improves circularity by increasing the reusability and recyclability of our products.

-The HP Materials And Chemical Management Policy guides how we specify materials and chemicals for use in products, packaging, and manufacturing processes.
-This policy applies to all HP employees and businesses worldwide and extends to our suppliers.
+The HP Materials and Chemical Management Policy guides how we specify materials and chemicals for use in products, packaging, and manufacturing processes.
+This policy applies to all HP employees and businesses worldwide and extends to HP’s suppliers.

-HP contributes to standards, legislation, and improved approaches to materials use in the IT sector.
-As a participating member of Green America’s Clean Electronics Production Network (CEPN).
-HP helps drive progress across the industry.
+We also contribute to standards, legislation, and improved approaches to the use of materials in the IT sector.
+In 2021, we became a Founding Signatory of the Toward Zero Exposure program by Green America’s Clean Electronics Production Network (CEPN), to protect workers from chemical hazards in the electronics supply chain.

-- 77% of personal systems product series are low halogen.
+- 83% of personal systems product series are low halogen1

-- 49% of EPEAT registered personal systems products contain GreenScreen Benchmark 2 or 3 plasticizers and flame retardants.
+- 45% of EPEAT® registered personal systems products contain GreenScreen Benchmark 2 or 3 plasticizers and flame retardants2

-For additional information, see the Products and solutions section of our Sustainable Impact Report: www.hp.com/go/report.
+For more information, please see the 2021 HP Sustainable Impact Report at www.hp.com/go/report.